 - See individual faculty-led programs to determine the application deadlines for programs in which you are interested

-- Once you are accepted to a program that you willing to accept, complete all of the post-acceptance materials and program specific requirements.
-This will include getting your passport and visa, completing partner application materials, researching partner course offerings, and completing a Course Approval Form.
+- Once you are accepted to a program that you are willing to accept, complete all of the post-acceptance materials and program-specific requirements.
+This will include getting your passport and visa, completing partner application materials, researching partner course offerings and completing a Course Approval Form.